DoD-Platform-One/bigbang/charter/GitlabLabels.md

 #### `size::small`

-Sufficently small enough to be completed by an engineer in a two week period
+Sufficiently small enough to be completed by an engineer in a two week period

 #### `size::medium`